Religion in Iceland: Demographics

-Stacked chart of ratios over time:

 History

 9th–10th century: early Germanic settlement

 When Iceland was first settled by Norwegians (but also by some Swedes and people from the Norse settlements in Britain) in the mid-9th century, approximately in 870, it was inhabited by a small number of Irish Christian anchorites known as papar (singular papi).
 When Scandinavians began to arrive in larger numbers, the anchorites left of their own or were driven out.
 The migration of Norwegians was partly in response to the politics of Harald Fairhair, who was unifying Norway under a centralised monarchy.

 The first Icelanders, though accustomed to a society in which the monarch was essential for religious life, did not establish a new monarchy in the colony, but rather a yearly assembly of free men, the Althing.
 The "things" were assemblies of free men who governed Germanic societies, and they were led by a holy kingship.
 The Icelandic thing developed peculiar characteristics; in place of the loyalty to a holy king, the Icelanders established the loyalty to a law code, first composed by Úlfljót who studied Norwegian laws.

 Icelandic landowners (landnámsmenn) were organised into goðorð ("god-word(s)"), religio-political groups under the leadership of a goði ("god-man").
 The goðar were part-time priests who officiated ritual sacrifices at the local temple and had some qualities of the Germanic kings; they organised local things and represented them at the Althing. Úlfljót was chosen as the first lawspeaker (lögsögumaðr), who presided the Althing which met annually at Thingvellir.
 The religio-political organisation of early Iceland has been defined as "pagan and anti-monarchic", which distinguished it from other Germanic societies.
 Concerning other religious practices, the Icelanders followed Scandinavian norms; they built temples enshrining images of the gods.

 The religion was named Goðatrú or Ásatrú, "truth of the gods (the Ases)".
 The Icelanders worshipped landvættir, local land spirits, and the gods of the common northern Germanic tradition, within hof and hörgar.
 Different social orders worshipped different divine representations: the class of poets worshipped the supreme Odin, as highlighted by the poems of Hallfreðr Óttarsson, in the Landnámabók and in the Eyrbyggja saga; among the general population, the most worshipped deity was apparently Thor, whom the Icelanders worshipped as represented by high pillars; while the class of farmers worshipped Frey, as attested in the Víga-Glúms saga.